 Do you like LEGO?
 Want to hang out with other people who do?
 Once a month we will meet for LEGO Club!
 The library will provide LEGO bricks to build with and challenges if you need some inspiration!

-Join us for our Saturday Morning Book Discussion every first Saturday of the month!
-This month we are reading On Earth We’re Briefly Gorgeous by Ocean Vuong.
+Join us for our Saturday Morning Book Discussion.
+This month we are reading “The Music Shop” by Rachel Joyce.